Danskydan/Hilltop/README.md

       		:numX = 10
       		:numY = 10
-      	.numboxFahrenheit_value   // ‘numbox’ indicates that this cell is for numeric user input :numValue = 80    // 80 is provided as a starting value :numX = 10
+      	.numboxFahrenheit_value   // ‘numbox’ indicates that this cell is for numeric user input :numValue = 80    // 80 is provided as a default value :numX = 10
       		:numY = 15
       		:numWidth = 5